DhawalShankar/DhawalShankar.github.io/README.md

 Thank you for checking out my portfolio.
 I am excited to continue growing and learning, and I’m open to opportunities where I can contribute and make a meaningful impact.

----

-This version stays **genuine** and doesn’t embellish anything, focusing on your **current learning and skills** while maintaining a **forward-looking** tone.
-Let me know if you want to tweak anything further!